-As one of the top plastic surgeons in Mississippi, Dr. Richard A. Pecunia specializes in providing otoplasty to residents of Hattiesburg, Forrest County, Lamar County and beyond.
-He often performs ear surgery on children between the ages of 4 to 14, as their cartilage is not fully formed and therefore more pliable.
-Perhaps the biggest benefit of the procedure is avoiding ridicule and unnecessary stares from other children due to large, protruding or malformed ears.
+As one of the top plastic surgeons in Mississippi, Dr. Richard A. Pecunia specializes in providing otoplasty to residents of Hattiesburg, Forrest County, Lamar County, and beyond.
+He often performs ear surgery on children between the ages of 4 to 14, as their cartilage is not fully formed and is, therefore, more pliable.
+Perhaps the biggest benefit of the procedure is avoiding ridicule and unnecessary stares from other children due to large, protruding, or malformed ears.

 Before your ear surgery, Dr. Pecunia will examine your ear to determine the best otoplasty technique.
 One common method involves making a small incision in the back of the ear and sculpting the exposed cartilage before re-positioning it closer to the head.
 Non-removable stitches are used to keep the cartilage in place.
 Another technique removes the skin and folds the cartilage back, rather than removing it.
 Non-removable stitches are also used in this procedure to maintain the position of the cartilage.
 Total ear reconstruction involves a more extensive procedure, which includes developing a framework from the ribs and skin grafting.
 Dr. Pecunia will discuss all of these options when you meet with him for your initial consultation at his Hattiesburg office.

 Am I a Good Candidate for Ear Surgery?